tetra-framework/tetra/docs/install.md

 ## Running the dev server

 Finally, run the Django development server command as usual.
-When your files are modified it will rebuild your JS and CSS:
+When your files are modified, it will rebuild your JS and CSS:

 ```
 $ python manage.py runserver